Background

 | Data Format | HDF5 | HDF5 |

-*North America: the United States (USA) and U.S. Territories, Canada within 200 km of the U.S. border, and all mainland countries from the southern U.S. border up to and including Panama
+* North America: the United States (USA) and U.S. Territories, Canada within 200 km of the U.S. border and the Cascadia Subduction Zone, and all mainland countries from the southern U.S. border to Panama

 Societal Impact